dcasey07/matplotlib-challenge/README.md

 ## Attributions

-I used the following resource to learn more about using .index.isin() to drop a duplicate value from the dataframe: https://stackoverflow.com/questions/14661701/how-to-drop-a-list-of-rows-from-pandas-dataframe
+I used the following resource to learn more about using .index.isin() to drop a duplicate value from the dataframe without retaining any of that value: https://stackoverflow.com/questions/14661701/how-to-drop-a-list-of-rows-from-pandas-dataframe

 I used the following resource to learn more about MultiIndex in order to more about how to create an index on a separate level: